Raj Gauthaman

-Raj Gauthaman was awarded the Pudhumaipithan Ninaivu Virudhu by the Canadian and American Tamil diaspora in 2018.
-He is being awarded the Vishnupuram Award for 2018 by the Vishnupuram Ilakkiya Vattam for his significant contributions to the Tamil literary and cultural domain.
+Gauthaman was awarded the Pudhumaipithan Ninaivu Virudhu by the Canadian and American Tamil diaspora in 2018.
+He was awarded the Vishnupuram Award for 2018 by the Vishnupuram Ilakkiya Vattam for his significant contributions to the Tamil literary and cultural domain.

 Biography

+He was born Pushparaj on 14 February 1950 in W. Pudupatti, a town near Srivilliputhur in present-day Virudhunagar district of Tamil Nadu.
+His mother was Sebasthiamma and father was Susairaj.
+His younger sister Bama later went on to become an acclaimed Tamil feminist writer.